BTHPOS/node-stratum-pool/README.md

 etc..
 The portal also has an [MPOS](https://github.com/MPOS/php-mpos) compatibility mode so that the it can function as a drop-in-replacement for [python-stratum-mining](https://github.com/Crypto-Expert/stratum-mining).

-Ming that this software includes 0.5% fee to the developers that can be easily removed by deleting a line of the code.
+Mind that this software includes 0.5% fee to the developers that can be easily removed by deleting a line of the code.
 You can do it if you don't want to support the development.

 [![Build Status](https://travis-ci.org/zone117x/node-stratum-pool.png?branch=master)](https://travis-ci.org/zone117x/node-stratum-pool)